Plus500

 Capital at risk · T&Cs apply

 Plus500 was founded in 2008 in Haifa, Israel, by a group of six alumni from the Technion Institute of Technology.
 The company was created with the vision of making online trading accessible to the general public by providing a user-friendly platform that caters to both novice and experienced traders.
-Over the years, Plus500 has expanded its operations globally and is now one of the leading providers of Contracts for Difference (CFDs), offering clients the opportunity to trade on a wide array of financial instruments including forex, stocks, indices, commodities, and cryptocurrencies.
+Over the years, Plus500 has expanded its operations globally and is now one of the leading providers of Contracts for Difference (CFDs), offering clients the opportunity to trade CFDs on a wide array of financial instruments including forex, indices, stocks, commodities and cryptocurrencies.

 Plus500 is publicly traded on the London Stock Exchange under the ticker symbol PLUS, which signifies a level of transparency and accountability uncommon among online brokers.
 The company has consistently demonstrated strong financial performance, which is further evidenced by its inclusion in the FTSE 250 Index.
 This association with a reputable stock exchange underscores Plus500's commitment to maintaining high standards of corporate governance and operational integrity.